baranirj/social-media-search-engine/README.md

 # Introduction:

 In today's interconnected digital landscape, social media platforms have become an integral part of our lives, enabling us to connect, share, and discover information.
 However, with the abundance of social media platforms available, it can be challenging to keep track of relevant content across multiple channels.
 This is where a social media search engine comes into play, serving as a centralized platform to access resources spread across various social media networks.
-This article delves into the concept and benefits of a social media search engine.

 What is a Social Media Search Engine?